 - Greater pain after (not during) exercise or activity

-- Rolling your foot over a frozen water bottle for 20 minutes is effective.
+- Rolling your foot over a frozen water bottle for 20 minutes

-- Stretching your calves and plantar fascia is the most effective way to relieve the pain that comes with plantar fasciitis.
+- Stretching your calves and plantar fascia

-Most patients report good results after surgery, but there is a chance of nerve damage and incomplete pain relief after surgery.
+Most OSI patients report good results after surgery, but there is a chance of nerve damage and incomplete pain relief after surgery.
 Because the surgery can result in chronic pain and dissatisfaction, it is only recommended after all nonsurgical measures have been exhausted.